LagrangianPoint/404-Error-Checker-Python/README.md

 ## Future
 - In the future I plan refactor this script to make it multithreaded, so a large list of urls can get checked faster.
-- I'm open to suggestion.
+- I'm open to suggestions.